Digital Credentialing & Badges Background

 The figure below is an example of how an extended transcript may be rendered in a web browser.
 Each institution will have the flexibility to design its own preferred user experience, this is one example only.
 The common data specification under development, based on the linked data standard JSON-LD, will enable the learner to securely share view-access to their credentials via the web, without the need to make a physical copy—by sharing a secure link.
 Note: all student and institution data is fictitious.

 In 2015, the IMS Global CBE Workgroup took on five common issues in competency-based education, based on research conducted with 35 C-BEN institutions.
 The use cases selected involved the management of essential competency data and the exchange of CBE information between systems in an institutions' technical environment.
 The project is led by contributing member institutions and brings together designers and product architects from major software suppliers and innovative new entrants to collaborate on the data standards needed to facilitate the CBE data exchange.

 - Manage Competencies in an integrated database (including versions and course relationships as needed)

 - Report Evaluation Results

 - Provide Non-Term Program Information

 The CBESpec team is drilling down into two use cases, CBE Assessment Results Reporting and eT, the Extended Transcript, where live pilot projects are under design.

 IMS Global is leading higher education institutions of all types to put in place a new architecture to make the production and delivery of innovative educational models easier.
-Contact Us to learn more about the Competency Badge Learning Working Group and the new IMS Digital Credentials Initiative.
+Contact Us to learn more about the Competency Badge Learning Workgroup and the new IMS Global Digital Credentials Initiative.